Kotesh127/Zomato-Restaurant-Recommendation/README.md

-# Zomato Restaurant Intelligence System
+# Zomato Restaurant Recommendation System

 ## Project Overview
 This project is an end-to-end restaurant recommendation system using the Zomato Bangalore dataset.